 This screening is organized in collaboration with Office for Contemporary Art Norway (OCA) and in connection with their exhibition Actions of Art and Solidarity at Kunstnernes Hus.

 In order for everyone to have a nest, they all need to lend a hand.

 About the film

-The film tells the story of different forest animals who thrive by working together and taking care of each other.
-Together they want to make the jungle they live in a better place for everyone.
-One day, a hunter comes, captures the animals and takes them back to the city to lock them up in a zoo.
+This film tells the story of different forest animals who thrive by working together and taking care of each other.
+One day, a hunter from the city comes to the forest.
+He captures the animals and takes them back to the city, locking them up in the zoo.
 Life is sad in the zoo, but the animals do not give up.
 They make a plan to get home with the help of a young collaborator on the outside.